BRYN4444/HitmanRoulette/README.md

     * **Photo Objectives:** 9 added.
 * **Other Fixes:**
   * Added a missing image for a Photo Objective in The Showstopper.

----

-**October 4, 2021**
-* **Roulette:**
-  * **Roulette Settings:**
-    * **Extra Requirements - Force Start/Exit:** The "Secret" option will now allow easter egg exits for Contract Mode.
-It was originally restricting due to specific easter egg exits being unavailable in Contracts Mode, but work was done to omit these exits for Contract Mode Roulette.
-* **HITMAN:**
-  * **A Gilded Cage:**
-    * **Contracts Mode Targets:** 1 more added.
-  * **A House Built On Sand:**
-    * **Contracts Mode Targets:** 72 more added.
-Updated the images of the existing ones with their HITMAN III versions.
-    * **Photo Objectives:** 5 added.
-* **HITMAN III:**
-  * Other Small Updates:
-    * **Apex Predator - "Into The Forrest" Exit:** Now only forced when using the Bus Stop entrance outside of Contracta Mode, like it is normally.
-    * **The Farewell - Contract Mode Targets:** Had to remove one possible target, one of the Asado Chefs, because they do not spawn if you use the Dining Area entrance.
-* **Other Fixes:**
-  * The boxes containing the generated Starting and Exit Locations could stretch if enabled after already using the Roulette with the Force Start/Exit set to Off.
-  * Changed the wording for the "No Pacifications" Extra Objective from 'no poisoning' to 'no sedating' to better reflect that emetic poisoning is fine.